Connect with others who understand.

 • Seizures

-• Quadriplegia (the inability to move one’s arms and legs)
+• Quadriplegia (not being able to move arms and legs)

 Causes and Risk Factors of Marburg MS

-As with other types of MS, the cause of Marburg variant MS cannot be pinpointed to one single factor.
-The current leading theory is, Marburg variant MS is an autoimmune disease, and a combination of genetic and environmental factors make certain individuals more susceptible to the condition.
-In addition, Marburg variant MS more commonly affects young adults and children, compared to other forms of MS.
+As with other types of MS, the cause of Marburg variant MS can’t be pinpointed to one single factor.
+The current leading theory is that Marburg variant MS is an autoimmune disease.
+Scientists believe that a combination of genetic and environmental factors makes certain people more likely to develop this condition.
+In addition, the Marburg variant of MS more commonly affects young adults and children, compared to other forms of MS.

 Diagnosis of Marburg MS

-Marburg variant MS is very rare, and even most neurologists will probably never see a case over the course of their career.
-As of 2015, only 17 case reports have been published about the disease since it was first discovered in 1906.
-In fact, diagnosing the condition can be difficult, simply because it is so uncommon and can be similar to other very rare conditions that cause demyelination.
+Marburg variant MS is very rare, and most neurologists will probably never see a case throughout their careers.
+As of 2024, only a few dozen case reports have been published about the disease since it was first discovered in 1906.
+Diagnosing the condition can be difficult because it is so uncommon and can be similar to other very rare conditions that cause demyelination.
 Conditions similar to Marburg variant MS include:

 • Acute disseminated encephalomyelitis